-- 7.1 The AA Screening has been completed in accordance with best practice guidance, based on the available detailed design information. - 7.2 Potential impacts associated with the proposed project are summarised in Chapter 6.
-This Screening concludes that there would be no potential for LSE upon any European site, either alone or in-combination.
-This is due to the nature and scale of work proposed, which are restricted to the urban setting of Roscommon town centre, and the distance of any hydrological connection of the project site from the Lough Ree SAC.
+- 7.1 The AA Screening has been completed in accordance with best practice guidance, based on the available detailed design information. - 7.2 There are no impacts associated with the proposed project, as summarised in Chapter 6.
+This Screening concludes that there would be no potential for LSE upon any European site alone.
+This is due to the nature and scale of work proposed, which are restricted to the urban setting of Roscommon town centre. - 7.3 Whilst there is no LSE in relation to the qualifying otter population within the SAC, the species would still require full ecological assessment, which is expected to accompany any planning application.